GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 1 RoboTorq = 3.6 TokenTorq = 3.6 (token × kWh) = 3.6 (token·kg·m²)/(s²·h)
 Hence 1 TokenTorq = 1/3.6 RoboTorq ≈ 0.277778 RoboTorq

-Thus, one RoboTorq means the value created by an ideal 1 kW robot processing one token with one joule/second of energy for an hour.
+Thus, one RoboTorq means the value created by an ideal 1 kW robot processing one token with one joule/second of energy for an hour, and it is equal to 3.6 TokenTorqs.

 In practice, no bot will achieve this ideal — and that’s fine.
 We still measure temperature in Kelvin even though absolute zero is impossible, and the same goes for Carnot Efficiency.
+An *Asimovian Robot* is just a 21st-century ideal economic heat engine.

-Note that TokenTorqs are currency as well, just a very small unit.
+Note that TokenTorqs are currency as well, just a tiny unit of it.
 Any price can be measured in TokenTorqs or RoboTorqs, just like any price can be measured in pennies or dollars (if there were 3.6 million pennies to the dollar).

 ---